sim1hill/sim1hill.github.io/_posts/2015-04-21-SimCodes-a-blog-is-born.md

 {% gist sim1hill/d5dfca459ec02cdc2432 %}

 Look familiar?
-That's right...this blog template was created with ERB
+That's right...this blog template was created with ERB (aka Embedded Ruby).

 Despite being just a series of files with styles and templates and photos, the file structure is earily similar to a CMS.
 I made my discovery on the same day that we started learning ERB, which means that luckily I was able to make some sense of what this is.
 It got me thinking about ERB and the practical applications of being able to make dynamic webpages and why it's great for creating things like easy to use blog templates.